 MPAff Quantitative Prerequisites

-If you have already taken those prerequisite courses as part of your undergraduate curriculum, they will show in your admissions transcript and your requirements will be fulfilled.
+If you have already taken those prerequisite courses as part of your undergraduate curriculum, they will show in your admissions transcript and you need to do nothing else.
 You can always ask the Admissions Coordinator.

 If you have not taken the required course(s), you have several options between your admission date and fall orientation in August:

-- The LBJ School will offer Quantitative Foundation for Public Policy as a PA 325 or PA 310C topic.
-The course will be offered during the Summer I term.
-Successfully completing this course, taught by an LBJ School professor, will satisfy the both the calculus and statistics pre-requisites.
+- The LBJ School will offer PA 325: An Introduction to Quantitative Methods for Policy Analysis during the Summer I term prior to the student's first (fall) semester in the program.
+Successfully completing this course, taught by an LBJ professor, will satisfy the both the calculus and statistics pre-requisites.

-For new students who have already taken the prerequisite courses, but need to brush-up on their algebra, calculus, and/or statistics, a quantitative segment is offered as part of Camp LBJ.
+For new students who need to brush-up on their algebra, calculus, and/or statistics, a quantitative segment is offered as part of Camp LBJ.
 This segment is not a substitute for those who have never had an undergraduate math course.